Evolution of action-space coherence in a Milky Way-like simulation: Introduction

 Indeed, several earlier studies have found evidence of long-lived clustering in phase space or integral-of-motion space even after spatial phase mixing. $N-$body studies of disrupting satellite galaxies or clusters have shown that stars can remain tightly grouped in action space for many orbital periods \citep{helmi2000,gomez2010}.
 Using cosmological hydrodynamical simulations, \citet{arora2022} demonstrated that stars born close together in the FIRE-2 Milky Way analogue retain action-space coherence for several hundred Myr before gradual dispersion in an evolving potential.
 Similarly, \citet{kamdar2019} modelled clustered star formation with realistic Galactic potential and found that co-natal stars maintain correlated kinematic signatures for extended timescales.
 Observationally, recent studies using \textit{Gaia} have identified groups with dynamical coherence indicative of common origin due to their chemical and age similarities \citep{coronado2020,furnkranz2024}.
 These results suggest that actions indeed hold promise as diagnostics of star-formation origins, but their utility depends on timescales, birth separation, and the dynamical environment.
 Despite these advances, no study has yet examined the evolution of co-natal action coherence in a high-resolution, self-consistent MHD simulation of a live Milky Way-like disc.
 This gap leaves open uncertainties in how reliably actions can be used as archaeological tracers of stellar birth origins.

 In this paper, we address this question using a high-resolution MHD simulation of a Milky Way-like disc galaxy.
 Building directly on our previous study of individual stars' action diffusion, we aim to extend the study of evolution of stellar actions for pairs of stars.
 This allows us to quantify the evolution of action differences and to measure the characteristic timescales and physical scales over which stars lose dynamical coherence in action space (a process we refer to as action-space decoherence).
 Through this, we can infer the co-natal origin of stars based solely on their current dynamical separation -- which is easier than ever to achieve thanks to immaculate astrometric information from \textit{Gaia} DR3 \citep{gaiadr3}, with the promise of even better data from \textit{Gaia} DR4 in the very near future.
-Hence, we explore the use of our insights for observational analysis of star cluster disruption, stellar streams, dynamical reconstruction of co-natal groups in the Galactic disc.
+Hence, we explore the use of our insights for observational analysis of star cluster disruption, stellar disc streams\footnote{Usually in literature, the term \textit{stellar streams} is used to refer to structures associated with tidally disrupted globular clusters and dwarf galaxies accreted in the Galactic halo.
+In this work, however, we focus exclusively on kinematic structures present in the Galactic disc associated with open clusters or moving groups.
+We therefore adopt the term disc streams, following the usage of \citet{ratzenboeck2025}.
+Throughout this paper, the term streams refers exclusively to such disc streams unless stated otherwise.}, dynamical reconstruction of co-natal groups in the Galactic disc.

 The paper is organised as follows.
 In \autoref{sec:methods}, we describe the galactic simulation and methodology used in this study.
 In \autoref{sec:results}, we present the main results from this study including temporal evolution of action differences for pairs of stars, scales of decoherence as well as dependence of this evolution on the stars' birth environment.
 In \autoref{sec:obs}, we outline an observational application of our findings to astrometric data from \textit{Gaia} and spectroscopic surveys, which should allow for inferences of birth conditions of moving groups and stellar streams in the Milky Way disc.
 Finally, in \autoref{sec:conclusions}, we summarise our key results and discuss their implications.